List of current United States lieutenant governors: States which do not have lieutenant governors

 Five states do not have a position of an official lieutenant governor.
 In these cases, the secretary of state or the president of the Senate is next in line for the governorship.

 Federal district and territories which do not have lieutenant governors or deputy mayors

 One territory, Puerto Rico, places the secretary of state next in line for the governorship.
 In the District of Columbia, the chairman of the Council of the District of Columbia is first in line of succession in the event of a vacancy in the office of mayor of the District of Columbia.

 States and territories with differing party membership at the executive level

 In most states or territories, the governor and lieutenant governor are members of the same political party.
-In the following states, the designated successor to the governorship is of a different political party than the governor:
+In the following states and territories, the designated successor to the governorship is of a different political party than the governor: